 USACE Engineering Circular 1110-2-6067 (USACE Process For the National Flood Insurance Program Levee System Evaluation) issued August 31, 2010 comprehensively outlines the USACE’s policy for levee system evaluations performed by the USACE for FEMA NFIP accreditation of levees.

 For a comprehensive listing of key USACE documents relating to levee assessment, visit the USACE’s Levee Safety Program webpage.

 Mapping Requirements for Levee System Construction and Restoration Projects

-In the interest of public safety, communities, State agencies, and Federal agencies sometimes construct new levee systems to address flood hazards and reduce flood risks to the people and structures in certain communities or areas within a state.
-In other situations, communities, State agencies, or Federal agencies will undertake a project to restore the flood protection capabilities of a levee system that had previously provided 1%-annual-chance flood protection, but which had been found to no longer provide this level of flood protection.
+In the interest of public safety, communities, State agencies, and Federal agencies sometimes construct new levee systems to address flood hazards and reduce flood risks to the people and structures in certain communities or areas within a State.
+In other situations, communities, State agencies, or Federal agencies will undertake a project to restore the flood control capabilities of a levee system that had previously provided flood hazard reduction from the 1-percent-annual-chance flood, but which no longer meets this standard.
 FEMA has established regulatory and procedural requirements for the mapping of areas impacted by levee system construction and restoration projects.
-The Levee System Construction and Restoration Projects Homepage contains information and resources related to FEMA regulatory and procedural requirements.
-This page outlines the benefits of including FEMA flood protection restoration zones and adequate progress determinations, shown as Zone AR and Zone A99 respectively on FIRMs.
+The Levee System Construction and Restoration Projects Home page contains information and resources related to FEMA regulatory and procedural requirements.
+This page outlines the benefits of including FEMA flood control restoration zones and adequate progress determinations, shown as Zone AR and Zone A99, respectively, on FIRMs.